raku-community-modules/String-FuzzyIndex/README.md

 from the haystack.
 In such a case, `fzindex` may be used as a backup for `index`.

-However, since `index` is comparably fast, `fzindex` internally executes an `index`-based match attempt before starting a local sequence alignment attempt.
+However, since `index` is comparably fast, `fzindex` internally executes an `index`-based (actually: `indices`-based) match attempt before starting a local sequence alignment attempt.
 Because of this, there is generally no need to implement the use of `fzindex` as an actual backup to the use of the `index` built-in.
-Instead, the `fzindez` routine may be used instead of the built-in `index`.
+Instead, the `fzindex` routine may be used instead of the built-in `index`.
 Such use of `fzindex` obviously comes at a performance penalty, but has the advantages that (i) all perfect matches are reported at once, and (ii) any best fuzzy matches are reported in case no perfect matches exist.

 ## Optimization
 The Perl 6 implementation of the Smith-Waterman algorithm is naturally